-Massachusetts State College Building Authority 253 Summer Street Boston, Massachusetts 02210
+Massachusetts State College Building Authority Boston, Massachusetts

-Re: Massachusetts State College Building Authority (the "Authority") Refunding Revenue Bonds, Series 2019C (Federally Taxable) (the "Series 2019C Bonds")
+Re: Massachusetts State College Building Authority (the "Authority") Refunding Revenue Bonds, Series 2020A (Federally Taxable) (the "Series 2020A Bonds")

-We have acted as bond counsel to the Authority in connection with the issuance by the Authority of the Series 2019C Bonds pursuant to (i) Chapter 703 of the Acts of 1963, as amended (the "Act"), and (ii) the Trust Agreement dated as of November 1, 1994 between the Authority and U. S. Bank National Association, as successor trustee (the "Trustee"), as amended, restated and supplemented through the Thirty-eighth Supplemental Trust Agreement, dated as of November 1, 2019 (the "Trust Agreement").
+We have acted as bond counsel to the Authority in connection with the issuance by the Authority of the Series 2020A Bonds pursuant to (i) Chapter 703 of the Acts of 1963, as amended (the "Act"), and (ii) the Trust Agreement dated as of November 1, 1994 between the Authority and U. S. Bank National Association, as successor trustee (the "Trustee"), as amended and restated by the Thirty-ninth Supplemental Trust Agreement dated as of January 1, 2020, and supplemented through the Fortieth Supplemental Trust Agreement dated as of July 1, 2020 (the "Trust Agreement").
 In such capacity, we have examined the law and such certified proceedings and other documents as we have deemed necessary to render this opinion, including without limitation the Contract for Financial Assistance, Management and Services dated as of February 1, 2003, as amended (the "Contract"), between the Authority and The Commonwealth of Massachusetts (the "Commonwealth"), acting by and through the Board of Higher Education (the "Board").